AbdElrhman-m/dataanalysis_music_store_dataset/README.md

 ## what I have done:
 - I have asked some interesting questions.
-- I have written the query
+- I have written SQL query
 - draw chats based on it (using Excel sheets as a data visualization tool)
 - I have made some insights based on it.